-Bibingka malagkit is a Filipino rice cake made of glutinous rice glazed with caramelized sugar-coconut syrup on top.
+Bibingka malagkit is a Filipino-style coconut sticky rice topped with caramelized sugar-coconut syrup on top.
 This sweet and sticky cake is a favorite holiday dessert eaten on Christmas and New Year.

 Here you will learn how to make a homemade version using simple ingredients that you probably already have in your Filipino pantry.